 Your suggestions to stay healthy during the trek.

-As a trek leader or as an individual, what is the perfect touch to mark the perfect end to Annapurna Circuit trek.
+What is the perfect touch to mark the perfect end to Annapurna Circuit trek?

 Any funny, memorable or overwhelming experience during the circuit trek.

-All the interesting things have always started from alcohol and not with a salad.
-So there are a lot of things that go wrong or right or just funny when you are having alcohol.
-There are plenty of people who do hooch in the mountains and we can witness funny incidents everyday.
+All the exciting things have always started with alcohol and not with a salad.
+So there are a lot of things that go wrong or right or just funny when you have alcohol.
+There are plenty of people who do hooch in the mountains, and we can witness funny incidents every day.

 Tips for mountain bikers going to Annapurna Circuit.

 Wear a helmet.
 Although the biking trip is faster than the normal itinerary while doing the first part before the pass, be patient and go slow.
 Only after you finish the pass and get to Muktinath, then you can make your own itinerary and go to Pokhara.
 Also, don’t be a bad mountain biker by shouting ‘Move to the side’ or coming in speed.
 Try to be gentle.
 Enjoy your biking but at the same time, let others enjoy!

 There are several interesting personalities associated with Annapurna Circuit you might want to know before heading out.
 This might be worth a read as well. 🙂